 By Amylucille from Fremont, Ohio

 There are several ways to help keep a desert home cooler in the summer without costly electric cooling bills.
 Window awnings can help, as do shades, blinds, and especially room darkening drapes.
-Drawing these curtains is quite effective.
-This is a guide about cooling a home in the desert heat.

 Opening the windows at night and closing the house during the day is one of a number of ways you can reduce the temperature inside your home.
 This is a guide about how to cool your home without air conditioning.